SUMMARY

 Trump’s Support For MBS Drew Outrage From Members Of Congress And Human Rights Activists.
 According to the New York Times, “They also drew outrage from members of Congress and human rights activists, for whom the grisly killing has become a test of America’s willingness to overlook the crimes of a strategically valuable ally.
 Even Mr. Trump’s staunchest allies on Capitol Hill expressed revulsion.
 ‘The behavior of the crown prince — in multiple ways — has shown disrespect for the relationship and made him, in my view, beyond toxic,’ Senator Lindsey Graham, Republican of South Carolina, said in a statement.”
 [New York Times, 11/20/18]

-Trump Told A Campaign Rally Crowd That He ‘Fell In Love’ With North Korean Dictator Kim Jong-Un.
+Trump Said He “Fell In Love” With North Korean Dictator Kim Jong-Un.
 According to the Independent, “President Donald Trump told a cheering crowd at a campaign rally that there was once tough talk “back and forth” between him and North Korean leader Kim Jong-un ‘and then we fell in love.’
 Mr Trump said at the Saturday night rally in West Virginia: ‘He wrote me beautiful letters and they're great letters.
 We fell in love.’
 He joked about criticism he would get from the news media for making a comment some would consider ‘unpresidential’ and for being so positive about the North Korean leader.”
 [Independent, 9/30/18]

 Trump Accepted Vladimir Putin’s Denial Regarding Russian Interference In The 2016 Election, Contradicting The American Intelligence Community.
 According to NPR, “Given the attitude with which President Trump has greeted all news of the Russian interference in the 2016 election, his performance in Helsinki on Monday should have come as no surprise.
 And yet there was surprise — even shock — when the president of the United States stood onstage alongside Russian President Vladimir Putin and accepted the former KGB officer's denials regarding that interference.
 Trump was asked directly which one he believed: his own intelligence community or Putin.
 In so many words, Trump gave the answer: Putin.”
 [NPR, 7/17/18]